-Blackstone bets on Campus Housing with $13 billion acquisition
+Blackstone bets on campus housing with $13 billion acquisition

 A Blackstone affiliate last summer agreed to buy a majority stake in eight student-housing properties for $784 million.

-ACC owns 166 buildings in cities and college towns across the U.S., including properties near Arizona State University and the University of California in Berkeley.
+ACC owns 166 buildings in cities and college towns across the U.S., including properties near Arizona State University and the University of California, Berkeley.
 About a quarter of its properties are on campus.
+Before the Blackstone deal, activist investor Land & Buildings Investment Management had pressed ACC to make changes to its board and explore a sale.

 Blackstone is taking the real-estate investment trust private through Blackstone Real Estate Income Trust Inc. and Blackstone Property Partners, which unlike its traditional private-equity funds can hold properties as long-term investments.
 The purchase price of $65.47 a share is about 14% above Monday’s closing price.